 Yes, it’s well documented that exercise is beneficial for our physical and mental health.
-However, for most of us it just seems a bit of a chore and it can be very tiring!
+However, for many of us, it doesn’t feel enjoyable and can be very tiring!

 When I was younger I never exercised.
 I didn’t need to.
 I cycled or walked everywhere.
 I even ran sometimes and I regularly played sports.
 Exercise was a by-product of my daily life.